 The Eclipse Foundation is a partner in the Amalthea4Public project.
-The mandate of the Foundation is to manage the dissemination and exploitation activities of the project.
-This includes mentoring and providing support for:
+The mandate of the Foundation was to manage the dissemination and exploitation activities of the project.
+This included mentoring and providing support for:

-The Eclipse Foundation is open to working with other industry research projects.
-We specialize in creating open collaborative development projects and then the dissemination of the technology to a large community.
+The Eclipse Foundation welcomes the opportunity to work with new industry research projects.
+We specialize in creating open collaborative development projects and the dissemination of the technology to the larger community.
 If you would like more information please contact us at firstname.lastname@example.org

 Back to the top